-Meath Co.
-Council uses documented Standard Operating Procedures (SOPs) relating to official controls in food business operations.
+Mayo Co.
+Council uses documented SOPs relating to official controls in food business operations.
 SOP A3 has been developed to describe official controls specific to the "assessment of emergency slaughtered animals at local authority approved slaughterhouses".
-The FSAI "Safetynet" is the location where all documented procedures relating to the work of the local authority veterinary service are stored.
+The FSAI's "Safetynet" is the location where all documented procedures relating to the work of the local authority veterinary service are stored.

-Access to Safetynet is available online to Meath Co.
+Access to Safetynet is available online to Mayo Co.
 Council staff.